riot-ci/RIOT/examples/paho-mqtt/README.md

 - To connect to a broker, use the `con` command:
 ```
-con <ipv6 addr> [user] [password] [port] [keepalivetime]
+con  <ipv6 addr> [port] [user] [clientID] [password] [keepalivetime]
 ```
   * *ipv6 addr*: IPv6 broker address.
   * *port*: broker port.
 Default 1883
   * *keepalivetime*: keep alive in seconds for your client.
 Default 10 secs.
   * *client ID*: is the client id you set up on the broker.
-Will be set as UserID as well.
+Default can be set through DEFAULT_MQTT_CLIENTID in your makefile.
+Otherwise is "riot".
-  * *user and password*: those set in the broker, check online tutorial to do it regarding chosen broker.
-Default user: "riot".
+  * *user and password*: that set in the broker, check online tutorial to do it regarding chosen broker.
-     Empty string for default password.
+     Default user can be set through DEFAULT_MQTT_USER in your makefile.
+Otherwise is "riot".
+  * *password*: that set in the broker, check online tutorial to do it regarding chosen broker.
+     Default user can be set through DEFAULT_MQTT_PWD in your makefile.
+Otherwise is empty.

 - To subscribe to a topic, run `sub` with the topic name as parameter and a QoS level between 1 to 3, e.g.